pfalcon/picoweb/README.rst

 the small webapps for small systems, ``logging`` module is not included in ``picoweb``'s installation dependencies.
-Instead, a particular app using ``picoweb`` should depend on ``micropython-ulogging`` or ``micropython-ulogging`` package.
+Instead, a particular app using ``picoweb`` should depend on ``micropython-ulogging`` or ``micropython-logging`` package.
 Note that to disable use of logging, an application should start up using ``WebApp.run(debug=-1)``.
 The default value for ``debug`` parameter is 0 however, in which case picoweb will use ``ulogging`` module (on which your application needs